Ever noticed the blue cover on US passports and wondered why?

 What do the different US passport colors mean?

-Maroon: Issued to government employees who must travel for official business and to military personnel.
+Maroon: A maroon passport is issued to government employees who must travel for official business and to military personnel.

 What’s a red passport in the US?